rwebaz/MJML-Lessons-Project/docs/pages/Responsive-Email.md

 {{ site.tagline }}

-**MJML** is an xml formatted, html rendered responsive email framework written in node.
+The Mail Jet Markup Language, or **MJML** is an xml formatted, html rendered responsive email framework written in node.

 {% include toc-flammarion.md %}